biolink/biolinkml/tests/test_biolink_model/source/markdown/index.md

        * [disease or phenotypic feature association to location association](disease or phenotypic feature association to location association.md) - An association between either a disease or a phenotypic feature and an anatomical entity, where the disease/feature manifests in that site.
     * [disease to phenotypic feature association](disease to phenotypic feature association.md) - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way
     * [disease to thing association](disease to thing association.md)
+       * [disease to exposure association](disease to exposure association.md) - An association between an exposure event and a disease
     * [entity to phenotypic feature association](entity to phenotypic feature association.md)
-    * [environment to phenotypic feature association](environment to phenotypic feature association.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
+    * [exposure event to phenotypic feature association](exposure event to phenotypic feature association.md) - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
     * [functional association](functional association.md) - An association between a macromolecular machine (gene, gene product or complex of gene products) and either a molecular activity, a biological process or a cellular location in which a function is executed
        * [gene to go term association](gene to go term association.md)
        * [macromolecular machine to biological process association](macromolecular machine to biological process association.md) - A functional association between a macromolecular machine (gene, gene product or complex) and a biological process or pathway (as represented in the GO biological process branch), where the entity carries out some part of the process, regulates it, or acts upstream of it